Select a Topic

 We love seeing content from all over the world.
 However, since we're a US-based site, we request that all descriptions are translated to English.
 Contributors can leave the original language text below the English version.
 As international land-use regulations often differ from those in the U.S., please be patient with our review process and feel free to send along any links or information that may help verify the area being open to the public.

-My trail/ride is multi-use, is there an easy way to copy it to Hiking Project?
+My trail is multi-use, is there an easy way to copy it between Adventure Projects sites?

-Please make a note in the description that the trail/ride is multi-use, and an admin can copy it over while maintaining your ownership.
+Please make a note in the description that the trail is multi-use, and an admin can copy it over while maintaining your ownership.
 Note that your login information works across all our sites.

 How do I add and designate a route as a race or event?